MicrosoftDocs/well-architected/well-architected/reliability/monitoring-alerting-strategy.md

 - Design a robust [testing strategy](testing-strategy.md).

+- [Model the health](../cross-cutting-guides/health-modeling.md) of your workload and its components.

 Create a monitoring and alerting strategy to ensure that your workload operates reliably.
 A monitoring and alerting strategy provides awareness to your operations teams so they're notified of changes in your workload's condition and can quickly address issues.
-Build a robust and reliable monitoring strategy on the [health models](metrics.md) that you develop for your critical flows and the workloads that the critical flows comprise.
+Build a robust and reliable monitoring strategy by creating a [health model](../cross-cutting-guides/health-modeling.md) for your critical flows and the components that these critical flows comprise.
 The health model defines healthy, degraded, and unhealthy states.
-Design your monitoring posture to immediately catch changes in these states.
-When health states change from healthy to degraded or unhealthy, alerting mechanisms trigger the [automatic corrective measures](testing-strategy.md) and the alerts to the appropriate teams.
+Design your operational posture to immediately catch changes in these states.
+When health states change from healthy to degraded or unhealthy, alerting mechanisms trigger the [automatic corrective measures](testing-strategy.md) and notifies appropriate teams.

 Implement the following recommendations to design a monitoring and alerting strategy that meets the requirements of your business.